winitzki/scall/tutorial/programming_dhall.md

 Of course, we cannot specify infinite streams by literally storing an infinite number of strings in memory.
 One way of implementing such streams is by giving an initial value of some type `r` (the "seed") and a function that computes the next string on demand (the "step").
-In the present example, this function will have type `r → 1 + Text × r`.
+In the present example, that function will have type `r → < Nil | Cons { head : Text, tail : r } >`.
-When this function is called, it will decide whether to stop the stream at the current place.
+When that function is applied to a value of type `r`, the function will decide either to return `Nil` (i.e., decide to stop the stream) or to return a `Text` string together with a new value of type `r`.

-The type `r` represents some internal state of the decision process and may be different for different streams.
+The type `r` represents the internal state of the stream's decision process and may be different for different streams.
-However, the type `r` is not visible to the code outside the stream type.
+However, the type `r` is not visible to the code outside the stream.
+That code can only extract values of type `r` and pass those values around without being able to do anything else with them.
+This is enforced by the type quantifiers:
+To operate on a stream, we will have to write code of the form `λ(r : Type) → ...`.
+That code will have to work in the same way for all types `r` and will not be able to inspect those types or values of those types.

 ### Encoding of greatest fixed points with existential types